 Over 250 youth were supported by Britannia throughout the lockdown.
 As one of the primary groups identified prior to the lockdown, Britannia staff understood that direction action would need to be taken to ensure that youth were connected both with one another, and with Britannia, and that they were provided with the social, emotional, and technical support needed to transition to online schooling and socializing.
 As with the great effort put forth through the response, relationships with community partners were essential.
 Multiple online methods were used to connect youth; Safe online spaces were created for youth to chat with one another, and with Youth Programmers.
 Social media (Facebook) was also used to provide support information and services to youth, especially concerning mental health and wellness.
 Britannia programming pivoted quickly to provide online programs for youth, as well as to offer safe, outdoor sports activities and in-person classes in the Fall.
-In addition to online communication methods.
-Britannia staff also made phone calls to families and youth during the lockdown to provide emotional support, connection, and information about access to additional resources when needed.
+In addition to online communication methods, Britannia staff also made phone calls to families and youth during the lockdown to provide emotional support, connection, and information about access to additional resources when needed.

-- · Connection to support and resources for mental health services

-- online

-- and to transition out of secondary school.

-- Support for youth to find employment

-- which provided free workshops and cultural activities.
+- · Connection to support and resources for mental health services - Support for families and youth during their back to school transition, continued throughout completion of school year online - Online group chats, safe online hang-our spaces, one-on-one support, online workshops, programs, and activities. - Support for graduating highschool students to help complete graduation requirements, complete college applications, and to transition out of secondary school. - Support for youth to find employment - Latin American Youth programmers connected youth and families with the Vancouver Latin American Cultural Centre, which provided free workshops and cultural activities.